 At Highlands we think about more than exam results.
-The extra-curricular provision at the school is excellent.
-In recent years Highlands students travelled to Barcelona, Namibia and New York.
-Students studying physics visited Poland as part of the Erasmus programme, recently they visited Finland and France.
-Our students take part in the Duke of Edinburgh programme, ski trips and other visits locally and nationally.
+The extracurricular provision at the school is excellent.
+In recent years Highlands students travelled to Barcelona, Morocco and New York.
+This year students studying physics will be visiting Cern in Switzerland, language students will be visiting Madrid and there are international trips to Morocco and Eswatini planned.
+Our students take part in the Duke of Edinburgh programme and other visits locally and nationally.

 The performing arts are a strength at the school and the shows and performances are very popular.
-A few years ago the school production was Bugsy Malone, the students at school perform as cast members, perform in the orchestra and make up the crew.
+Last year students performed in the school show, Matilda, at the Millfield Theatre.
 Sports are another area of success at the school; girls' football at Highlands is amongst the strongest in the region.